 appear in just one arm or leg or only on one side of the body.
 The tremor also

 may spread to both sides of the body.
 But in some cases the tremor remains

 on just one side.

-Emotional and physical stress tend to make the
+Emotional and physical stress tends to make the

 tremor more noticeable.
 Sleep, complete relaxation, and intentional movement or